 15. 78% of people have had to reset their password in the last three months

-The HYPR study also uncovered the high rate of password resets.
+A HYPR study in 2019 uncovered the high rate of password resets.
 More than three in four users admitted to forgetting a personal password and having to reset it within the past 90 days.
 This number was quite a bit lower when it came to work passwords, but still, well over half (57 percent) had required a work password reset in the same time period.

 16. Employees use the same password an average of 13 times